abppbd/Google-Photos-Albumless-Tracker/README.md

 # What is Google Photos Albumless Tracker (GPAT) ?
 With [Google Photos (GP)](https://photos.google.com/) you can create albums to organize your media items (photos, videos...).
 But you can't easily find the unorganized ones mindlessly floating in your Google Photos aether !

-_Google Photos Albumless Tracker_ is a GUI based app that finds albumless media, and adds them to a "needs triage album" with a web bot.
+_Google Photos Albumless Tracker_ is a GUI based app that finds albumless media, and adds them to a "needs triage" album with a web bot.

 <sup>You can the app run from the bare python script or from the executable bundle, instructions bellow</sup>